 The Corporate Management Team has responsibility for ensuring that legislation is implemented and complied with within service areas.
-Assurance that this is achieved is obtained from Internal Audit reviews, the work of the Council's Legal Service provision, external inspector's reports, review of complaints and ombudsman's reports and self-assessments completed by the Corporate Directors of the Council.
+Assurance that this is achieved is obtained from Internal Audit reviews, the work of the Council's Legal Service provision,

 The General Data Protection Regulation (GDPR) requirements came into force in May 2018.
 The Council has systems and processes in place to ensure all staff understand their responsibilities in relation to holding personal data and that the Council can demonstrate compliance with the regulation.